Explore UAB

 Required to withdraw immediately if in coursework.

-Placed on a Leave of Absence
+Placed on School-Initiated Leave of Absence

-If approved to continue, must successfully complete the requirement prior to graduation
+If approved to continue, must successfully complete the requirement prior to graduation Return to coursework dependent upon SASC decision

-Usually returned to Active in Good Standing upon successful completion of the same or another Special Topics Course.
+Usually returned to Active in Good Standing upon successful completion of the same or another Special Topics Course

-May continue in coursework provided no other academic issues need resolution
+May continue in coursework provided no other academic issues need resolution Must successfully complete the requirement prior to graduation N/A

 5. Grades of WF